 As a result of the lengthy recession starting in 2007, the economic feasibility for issuance of tax-exempt bonds to fund the purchase of mortgage loans was limited.
 Therefore, the Agency transitioned its method of financing mortgage loans from the sale of tax-exempt mortgage revenue bonds to the sale of mortgage-backed securities in the secondary market, also known as the TBA market.
 In conjunction with the new method of financing, the Agency created a new mortgage loan product called NC Home Advantage Mortgage ("HomeAd"), which was made available in March 2013.
 The mortgage loans are pooled into GNMA and FNMA mortgage-backed securities by the Agency's master servicer, which is currently ServiSolutions, a division of Alabama Housing Finance Authority ("ServiSolutions").
-Historically, under the HomeAd program, the mortgage-backed securities are sold to a third-party hedger to generate income for funding future mortgage loan production.
-The HomeAd program provides multiple options to borrowers, including no down payment assistance, 3% of down payment assistance and 5% of down payment assistance across all loan types (FHA, USDA, VA and conventional).
+At its inception, the mortgage loan production.
+The HomeAd program were sold to a third-party to generate income for funding future mortgage loan production.
+The HomeAd program provided multiple options to borrowers, including no down payment assistance, 3% of down payment assistance and 5% of down payment assistance across all loan types (FHA, USDA, VA and conventional).
+Starting in November 2016 with the issuances of the Series 37 Bonds, the Agency began using tax-exempt bonds to fund a portion of its HomeAd program.
+As a result, the MBS associated with the bond-funded loans are owned by the Agency, but the TBA-funded MBS continued to be delivered to the third-party.